 In November 2017, DHCS solicited information for healthcare payer modular solutions from both private sector and Medicare/Medi-Cal providers commercially available.
 The Request for Information (RFI) was issued to gather information in planning the modernization of the CA-MMIS through replacement of the current system with modular system solutions.
 As specified in the RFI, the proposed modular solutions must meet the MITA framework and consist of modular product packaging aligned with the MITA Maturity Model.
 CMS has released multiple rules that require states to implement the MMIS as modules designed using modern software design principles.
-In addition to functional business practices outlined by CMS, DHCS has interpreted the CMS directive to mean that the proposed solutions can be grouped onto one or more computer servers, and include flexible computing power.
+In addition to functional business practices outlined by CMS, DHCS has interpreted the CMS directive to mean that the proposed solutions should support interoperability, be scalable so that a collection of business functions can be grouped onto one or more computer servers, and include flexible computing power.
 Based on CMS' definition of functional business processes, the following MITA business areas have been identified: